-For the financial period ended 31 March 2020, the Group recorded a revenue of RM44.86 million compared to RM71.94 million of the preceding financial year.
-The Group's revenue decreased by 37.7% largely due to the absence of major land sales during the year and a decline in construction revenue, in view that one of the Group's construction projects is nearing completion while revenue from another has yet to be generated as works have just commenced.
+For the financial year ended 31 March 2021, the Group registered a revenue of RM38.09 million compared to RM44.86 million of the preceding financial year.
+The Group's revenue decreased by 15.1% largely due to the movement control orders which had resulted in frequent stoppages of construction activities at site and the weak property market which has affected the sales of inventories.